Ghassan-top-dev/Falling-Sand/README.md

 To download for Windows, go to the 'WINDOWS-DOWNLOAD' folder and read the README.txt file for instructions.

-To download for MacOS, go to the 'MACOS-DOWNLOAD' folder and read the README.txt file for instructions.
+To download for MacOS, go to the 'MACOS-DOWNLOADS' folder and read the README.txt file for instructions.

 Youtube Demo: https://www.youtube.com/watch?v=QG2ojdAs41c